 - Duration: 6-8 weeks

-Best for: moderate tendonitis, aging tendons with poor collagen quality, inflammation-dominant injuries, and budget-conscious users.
+Best for: moderate tendonitis, aging tendons with declining collagen quality (over 35-40), inflammation-dominant injuries, and budget-conscious protocols.

 Protocol: